danielt17/Awesome-Cryptographic-Attacks-Implementations/README.md

 ### LFSR full recovery using Berlekamp Massey algorithm

 Finally, we are going to use the Berlekamp Massey algorithm to recover a LFSR inner state and seed with a time complexity of `O(n^2)`.
 The Berlekamp Massey algorithm is an algorithm that findss the hortest linear feedback shift register for a given binary sequence. the algorithm also find the minimal polynomiaal of linearly recurrent sequence in an arbitrary field.

+The algorthim works in the following way: